-Oils with a high ash content may produce damaging deposits on cylinder head valves and/or aftertreatment system damage.
-A maximum sulfated ash content of 1.00 mass % is recommended for all oil used in the engine.
+Oils with a high ash content may produce damaging deposits on cylinder head valves and/or aftertreatment

 The same oil change interval is to be followed for synthetic oil as for petroleum based oil.
 Also, synthetic oil must meet the same performance specifications as petroleum oil.